nakagawa25/docker-manager/README.md

 # Docker Manager
-An Application to manage the Docker in Cloud plataforms.
+An application to manage the Docker in Cloud plataforms.

 ## 📖 About
 This project was created to manage Docker containers in cloud platforms and virtual machines.
 Using the Docker API, it can manage resources like: create, list and delete images and containers and get current stats of running containers.